llmrb/llm/README.md

 The following example is focused on creating variations of a local image.
 The image (`/images/cat.png`) is returned to us with five different variations.
-The images are then moved to `${HOME}/catvariation0.png`, `${HOME}/catvariation1.png` and so on as the final step.
-Consult the provider's documentation for more information on how to use the image variations API:
+The images are then moved to `${HOME}/catvariation0.png`, `${HOME}/catvariation1.png` and so on as the final step:

 ```ruby
 #!/usr/bin/env ruby